stonedDiscord/serverD/README.md

 - /skip
 - /noskip
 - lets you ignore the waittime after a message

+- /lock 1
+- keep other users out of your current area

+- /lock 0
+- let them in again

 - /switch Gumshoe
 - kicks Gumshoe to charselect